CalvinHartwell/canonical-kubernetes-f5-big-ip/README.md

 **__Note: There are two other ways CDK would be deployed, either using [Conjure-up](https://tutorials.ubuntu.com/tutorial/install-kubernetes-with-conjure-up#0) or using the graphical juju-as-a-service tool provided at [https://jujucharms.com](https://jujucharms.com).__**

-## Deploying the F5 Big-IP
+## Deploying the F5 Big-IP Load-Balancer

 F5 Network's BigIP Product is shipped either as a physical or virtual device.
 They also provide an [AWS AMI](https://aws.amazon.com/marketplace/seller-profile?id=74d946f0-fa54-4d9f-99e8-ff3bd8eb2745) on the AWS Market Place which can be used for testing.

 As we've just deployed Kubernetes onto AWS, we will spin-up the load-balancer on that platform as well.
-The AMI I chose was the F5 Big-IP Virtual Edition - GOOD - Hourly, 25Mbps, v13 (https://aws.amazon.com/marketplace/pp/B079C44MFH?ref=cns_srchrow)[https://aws.amazon.com/marketplace/pp/B079C44MFH?ref=cns_srchrow].
+The AMI I chose was the F5 Big-IP Virtual Edition - GOOD - Hourly, 25Mbps, v13 ([https://aws.amazon.com/marketplace/pp/B079C44MFH?ref=cns_srchrow](https://aws.amazon.com/marketplace/pp/B079C44MFH?ref=cns_srchrow)).
 To Launch an instance on AWS, perform the following steps:

 - Go to the AWS Console and login: (https://aws.amazon.com)[aws.amazon.com]
 - Select the correct region for where you deployed your cluster with Juju, in my case it was eu-west-1